Online Car Stereo Trouble shooting & repair service.

 *Use the reset button

-Re-enter known code.
-If code is not known don’t guess it!
+Re-enter the known code.
+If the code is not known, don’t guess it!
 It can permanently lock up the stereo and make it non repairable.
-If the code is not known and you have proof of ownership we can decode or re code most units for you!
+If the code is not known and you have proof of ownership call the vehicle manufacturer as they may have the correct code on file.

 CD changer or stacker jammed or will not eject.

-Push the reset button on the fascia of stereo and also the changer, or unplug the unit and then reconnect after 60 seconds.
+Push the reset button on the fascia of stereo and also the on the changer, or unplug the unit and then reconnect after 60 seconds.

 Sometimes holding the Eject button for 5 seconds can work also.